 Here is an example of their Max OSx desktop timer.
 It’s not as visually appealing as some of the others on this list, but it definitely get’s the job of time tracking done.

-If you do have employees or contractors who work with you, you can actually pay them directly through Hubstaff.
+If you do have employees or freelancers who work with you, you can actually pay them directly through Hubstaff.

-If you are planning on hiring a bunch of employees, contractors, or virtual assistants (VAs) in the future, it might make sense to just start with Hubstaff.
+If you are planning on hiring a bunch of employees, contractors, or freelancers and virtual assistants in the future, it might make sense to just start with Hubstaff.